Bootstrap 4: A Visual Guide

 -xs column suffix, so for example you’d use

 col-6 instead for

 col-xs-6.
 The other breakpoints:

 sm, md, lg, and xl remain the same.
-Flexbox is also now used for the navbar component (instead of floats), and there have been a few changes to the navbar classes to make varying alignments easier.
+Flexbox is also now used for the Navbar component (instead of floats), and there have been a few changes to the Navbar classes to make varying breakpoints and content alignment easier.